Microsoft EA Negotiations: Top Mistakes to Avoid

 Optimize Your Licensing Portfolio

 - Avoid assuming the status quo: Treat the renewal as an opportunity to streamline.
-Question whether every legacy product still fits future needs.
+The question is whether every legacy product still fits future needs.

 - Seek modern bundles: Explore upgrading multiple standalone licenses into newer bundles.
-For example, consolidating Office, Windows, and CALs into M365 licenses can yield better total value.
+For example, consolidating Office, Windows, and CALs into M365 licenses can result in a better overall value.

 - Leverage incentives: Microsoft sometimes offers perks for adopting new technologies (e.g., security add-ons with E5).
 Negotiate these where they align with your roadmap.